wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Denial of service (DoS)
    * Elevation of privilege
    <br /><br />

+Cryptoanalytic attacks try to deduce the key via brute-force (dictionary most likely)

+Cryptographic attacks: man-in-the-middle, replay, timing, radiation,

-Attacks: - incidents that violate an organization’s security or privacy policies:
+Attacks: incidents that violate an organization’s security or privacy policies:
    * A smurf attack uses a type of ping packet called an ICMP ECHO REQUEST.
    * In a side-channel attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
    * Evesdropping (traffic analysis).
 Countermeasures are sending noise, padding messages, mix non-info in data.